-The Transactional Asset Pricing Approach (TAPA): A Non-Technical Summary of the TAPA Framework for Valuing Illiquid Income-Producing Assets
+The Transactional Asset Pricing Approach (TAPA): A new framework for valuing illiquid-income producing assets.

 Date Written: October 31, 2018

 Ever since A. Marshall brought about the neoclassical synthesis in Economics and I. Fisher developed theories of capital valuation and interest in the early part of 20th c,, valuation theory has not been static.
 A particular spurt of activity has been observed in the 1950-1960th when the theory of pricing financial assets has been elaborated starting from works by H. Markovitz W.Sharpe , J.Lintner, as well as Modigliani & Miller.
 All these works were exploring the brave new world of big financial data, the crunching which has suddenly become possible by then newly introduced computer technology, therefore, predicating a valuation theory on distributional statistical concepts of average returns and standard deviations, in the framework of the market efficiency assumption and the homogeneity of market participant expectations.
 This has allowed to frame the standard valuation toolkit of the Modern Portfolio theory (MPT) — which Financial and Business assets valuers (as well as sometimes even Property valuers!) subsequently borrowed for their practical work.
 After this process of borrowing from the MPT valuation thinking has become assimilated to the actual valuation practicesin 1980s and 1990s, the fact that the underlying pricing models perform poorly even in the context of efficient public capital markets is often overlooked, or the need to hedge the theory with the protective belt of untenable highly abstract assumptions arises.